Brad Pitt: Worldwide recognition (2004–2008)

 For his next film, Pitt starred opposite Cate Blanchett in Alejandro González Iñárritu's multi-narrative drama Babel (2006).
 Pitt's performance was critically well-received, and the Seattle Post-Intelligencer said that he was credible and gave the film visibility.
 Pitt later said he regarded taking the part as one of the best decisions of his career.
 The film was screened at a special presentation at the 2006 Cannes Film Festival and was later featured at the 2006 Toronto International Film Festival.
-Babel received seven Academy and Golden Globe award nominations, winning the Best Drama Golden Globe, and earned Pitt a nomination for the Best Supporting Actor Golden Globe.
+Babel received seven Academy Award and Golden Globe nominations, winning the Golden Globe, and earned Pitt a Golden Globe Award for Best Supporting Actor – Motion Picture nomination.
 That same year, Pitt's company Plan B Entertainment produced The Departed, which won the Academy Award for Best Picture.
 Pitt was credited on-screen as a producer; however, only Graham King was ruled eligible for the Oscar win.

 Reprising his role as Rusty Ryan in a third picture, Pitt starred in 2007's Ocean's Thirteen.
 While less lucrative than the first two films, this sequel earned $311 million at the international box office.
 Pitt's next film role was as American outlaw Jesse James in the 2007 Western drama The Assassination of Jesse James by the Coward Robert Ford, adapted from Ron Hansen's 1983 novel of the same name.
 Directed by Andrew Dominik and produced by Pitt's company Plan B Entertainment, the film premiered at the 2007 Venice Film Festival, with Pitt playing a "scary and charismatic" role, according to Lewis Beale of Film Journal International, and earning Pitt the Volpi Cup award for Best Actor at the 64th Venice International Film Festival.
 He eventually collected the award one year later at the 2008 festival.
 As of January 2019, it was his own favorite of his films.

 Pitt's next appearance was in the 2008 black comedy Burn After Reading, his first collaboration with the Coen brothers.
 The film received a positive reception from critics, with The Guardian calling it "a tightly wound, slickly plotted spy comedy", noting that Pitt's performance was one of the funniest.
 He was later cast as Benjamin Button, the lead in David Fincher's 2008 film The Curious Case of Benjamin Button, a loosely adapted version of a 1921 short story by F. Scott Fitzgerald.
 The story follows a man who is born an octogenarian and ages in reverse, with Pitt's "sensitive" performance making Benjamin Button a "timeless masterpiece", according to Michael Sragow of The Baltimore Sun.
-The performance earned Pitt his first Screen Actors Guild Award nomination, as well as a fourth Golden Globe and second Academy Award nomination, all in the category for Best Actor.
-The film received thirteen Academy Award nominations, and grossed $329 million at the box office worldwide.
+The performance earned Pitt his first Screen Actors Guild Award nomination, as well as a fourth Golden Globe and second Academy Award nomination.
+The film received 13 Academy Award nominations and grossed $329 million at the box office worldwide.